BattletechModders/TisButAScratch/README.md

 | 28                                                                                                                                                                                                                                  | 4.833333333                            | 82.86                         |
 | 29                                                                                                                                                                                                                                  | 5                                      | 83.33                         |

+`additiveBleedingFactor` - float; if < 0, gets rounded to a whole number. this value is then subtracted from the timer of any preexisting bleeding injuries. if the value is between 0 and 1, then the timer of preexisting bleeding injuries is <i>multiplied</i> by this value.
+In all cases, the resulting "bleedout timer" will not become <1, ensuring players still have a chance to eject.

 `debilSeverityThreshold` - int, as discussed above defines the total `severity` of injuries in a single location required for a pilot to be `DEBILITATED`.
 Disabled if < 1.